 Why are Wives’ Tales Told?

 Many cultures have stories that pass down through generations for different reasons.
 Although some are just for fun, others are more informative.
 Many wives ‘ tales are based on experiences and lessons the other generations want their kids and grandkids to learn.
 One of the tales that Nepali kids learn about is about what happens when they cut their nails at night time.
 After some research, it was clear that this wives’ tale is not just popular in Nepal and India, but also a tale told to children in other Asian countries such as Japan.
 This ominous story is for kids that are deep in history and fills the listeners with good intentions.
-It is a great story for historians to learn about and dissect as well as get an understanding of everyday life for these early civilizations.
+It is a great story for historians to learn about and dissect as well as get an understanding of everyday life of these early civilizations.

 History of Nail Cutting